LucaLanziani/personal-site-hugo/content/posts/2023/01/english.md

 <!--more-->

-In Italy, we study English in school; I studied English from middle school to high school, but even if I like to think my understanding was pretty good (later, I realized that that was just true for movies and with the ideal environment), I wouldn't say the same for my speaking and writing.
+In Italy, we study English in school; I did English from middle school to high school, but even if I like to think my understanding was pretty good (later, I realized that that was just true for movies and with the ideal environment), I couldn't say the same for my speaking and writing.

 So in 2013 when the adventure in a small startup was over, I decided it was time to fix that.